hashicorp/terraform-provider-azurerm/website/docs/r/app_configuration_feature.html.markdown

 ---

-A `timewindow_filter` represents a feature filter of type `Microsoft.TimeWindow` and takes the following attributes:
+A `timewindow_filter` block represents a feature filter of type `Microsoft.TimeWindow` and takes the following attributes:

 * `start` - (Optional) The earliest timestamp the feature is enabled.
 The timestamp must be in RFC3339 format.